 PD: The inspectors identified that the licensee’s design specification does not conform to the design basis (i.e., the licensee failed to adequately translate the approved design to appropriate drawings, instruction, procedures, etc.).

-Minor because: The design error resulted in a more conservative analysis than what was required by the governing technical requirements
+Minor because: The design error resulted in a more conservative analysis than what was required by the governing technical requirements, or

-he design error was insignificant, in that the ability of the as-designed SSC to perform its intended safety function was not challenged.
+The design error was insignificant, in that the ability of the as-designed SSC to perform its intended safety function was not challenged.

 Not minor if: The design error resulted in a less conservative analysis that could have adversely affected the SSC’s ability to perform its intended safety function.